The Initial Consultation with Your Divorce Attorney:

 What to Expect From Your First Meeting ▾

-During your initial consultation with a matrimonial attorney, expect the attorney to provide you with an overview of what to anticipate relative to at least the following five issues:
+During your initial consultation with a matrimonial attorney, you can expect the attorney to identify the following information to you:

 The Name, Rank, and Serial Number Types of Questions ▾